Log in for the first time and change default credentials¶

-While still logged in to the Enterprise Console, consider changing your root password so that it is no longer the default.
+While still logged in to the user interface, consider changing your root password so that it is no longer the default.
+This step is important for securing your SaltStack Config installation.
 To change the password:

 - From the top left navigation bar, click the Menu , then select Administration to access the Administration workspace.
 Click the Local Users tab.